shiv4705/ChatApp/README.md

 _MENTOR_: NEELA SANTOSH

-ChatApp is a real-time chat application featuring individual and group chats.
+ChatNest is a real-time chat application featuring individual and group chats.
 Built with React, Chakra UI, Node.js, Express, MongoDB, and Socket.io, this project demonstrates real-time communication and group management with a beautiful and responsive interface.

 ## Features